-SSEP has designed and implemented a system to record and track every tip and threat received, no matter the significance.
+SSEP tracks every tip and threat received.
 Once tips and threats are recorded, they are quickly disseminated to internal SSEP staff, school administration, and other appropriate parties in school-specific Microsoft Teams channels for everyone's situational awareness.
-The process enables strong collaboration to occur between school-based staff and SSEP simultaneously.
-As part of investigations, SIU's Protective Research Analyst Unit conducts thorough research including social media monitoring and background investigations for tips and threats concerning threats of violence to Broward County Public Schools.
-The analysts' findings are provided to SIU detectives, outside law enforcement agencies, and the appropriate District personnel to ensure the safety of the District's students, staff, and visitors.
+The process enables a strong collaboration to occur between school-based staff and SSEP simultaneously.
+As part of investigations, SIU's Protective Research Analyst Unit conducts thorough research including social media monitoring and background investigations for tips and threats concerning threats of violence towards Broward County Public Schools.
+The analysts' findings are provided to SIU detectives, outside law enforcement agencies, and appropriate District personnel to ensure the safety of the District's students, staff, and visitors.